Own-Data-Privateer/hoardy-adb/README.md

 ### abarms unwrap

-Convert Android Backup header into a TAR file by stripping Android Backup header, decrypting and decompressing as necessary.
+Convert Android Backup file into a TAR file by stripping Android Backup header, decrypting and decompressing as necessary.

 The TAR file stored inside the input file gets copied into the output file verbatim.